 (2) For additional information on the Bonds, see the Section entitled "Securities Offered - Refunding Plan" herein.
-The County will retire the scheduled April 1, 2020 debt service payment with available funds and place such funds in the escrow at closing.

-^{} Subject to adjustment and revisions as outlined herein.
+^{} Subject to adjustment and revision as outlined in the "Official Notice of Sale".

 PUTNAM COUNTY Summary of Revenues, Expenditures and Changes In Fund Balances - General Fund